John Baird (Canadian politician): Draft Baird Movement

 In late November and early December 2008, a website went online allegedly representing a movement to draft Baird for leader of the Conservative Party, in the face of Stephen Harper facing possible defeat by an opposition coalition.

 The draft group allegedly comprised over 100 party members from across the country—including two MPs and one Senator (who, reportedly, had requested anonymity).
 In its only contact with the media, the campaign claimed it had nearly 3,000 visitors and 237 new supporters in less than ten hours.

 Baird indicated afterward not only that he was loyal to Harper, but that he was uninterested in ever becoming party leader.
 In 2011 he told a newspaper, "Some people may have when growing up, always harboured leadership ambitions.
 I've never harboured leadership ambitions.
 It is the honest-to-God truth."

 Minister of Transport (2008–2010)

 Baird served as Minister of Transport between October 30, 2008, and August 6, 2010.

+Thatcher incident

+In November 2009, Baird texted friends the message “Thatcher has died,” referring to his 16‑year‑old pet cat named after Margaret Thatcher.
+The text was misinterpreted at a Conservative fundraising gala in Toronto as an announcement of the former British prime minister's death, prompting aides to alert Prime Minister Stephen Harper and draft a condolence statement before contacting officials in London.
+The confusion was resolved when Buckingham Palace and 10 Downing Street confirmed Thatcher was alive.